 Purpose: This alternative way of learning through prose, poetry, play, and film—quite different from students’ other experiences in graduate school—is designed to increase participants’ confidence in their critical thinking while deepening their understanding of the role the military has played in the arts.

-Details: All sessions will be held in TBD from 1600–1900, every Thursday from July 12 through August 9, 2018 (15 total hours).
+Details: All sessions will be held in DKL-151 from 1500–1700, from October 10 through November 5, 2019 (10 total hours).
 Attendees can enroll in all or individual sessions using WCOnline.
 Select the workshops calendar from the drop-down and page forward to the desired date.

 Glory (TriStar Pictures, Freddie Fields Productions; 1989)

 Following are the dates, topics, and selections of poetry, prose, plays, and films to be read/viewed within each class.
 (Programming details are subject to change.)

-Readings: Out-of-class readings will be recommended but optional.
-Literature selections will be concise and can be read within the class time.
+Readings: Literature selections will be concise and can be read within the class time.
 All required texts and film will be provided by the instructor.
 Handouts will be distributed at the end of each class for the following class.